 The short version

 You need to take personal responsibility for your status – and take this seriously.
 Now’s the time to get your contracts and working practices reviewed by a third-party expert to be confident that you’re outside IR35.
-We recommend Kingsbridge Contractor Insurance – and have done for many years.
-For £199.50 per year, you get unlimited IR35 contract reviews AND IR35 insurance – that includes £100,000 of legal defence costs, and £100,000 of cover for tax liabilities.

 On 17th March, the Treasury announced that they would defer the introduction of off-payroll working legislation for a year.
 This means that the current rules, where PSCs determine their own status, will remain in force until April 2021.
 Already a number of large clients have embraced this deferral and have started re-engaging contractors outside IR35.